IRB: Policies, Rules and Regulations

 Federal Laws and Regulations

-A number of federal laws and regulations govern research with human subjects, namely 45.CFR.46.
-Other applicable laws and regulations include but are not limited to FERPA, HIPAA and GDPR.
+A number of federal laws and regulations govern research with human subjects, namely 45 CFR 46.
+Other applicable laws and regulations include, but are not limited to, FERPA, HIPAA, and the GDPR.

 Family Educational Rights and Privacy Act (FERPA)

-The Family Educational Rights and Privacy Act (FERPA) is a federal law that affords adult students or parents of minors the right to have access to their own or their child’s education records.
+The Family Educational Rights and Privacy Act (FERPA) is a federal law that affords adult students or parents of minors the right to have access to their own child’s education records.
 This includes the right to seek to have the records amended and the right to have some control over the disclosure of personally identifiable information from the education records.
 The IRB does not manage anything related to FERPA for NC State University.
-However, when researchers are completing research with human subjects that also intersects with FERPA-related activities, FERPA must be addressed in the IRB protocol and Informed Consent/Parental Permission/Assent documents.
+However, when researchers are completing research with human subjects that also intersects with FERPA-related activities, FERPA must be addressed in the IRB protocol and the informed consent/parental permission/minor assent documents.

 Health Insurance Portability and Accountability Act (HIPAA)